HaroldZhong/portfolio/src/content/blogs/why-so-many-new-ai-tools-failed/content.md

 ### 2. Elegant Simplicity in Design

-At their core, these breakthrough products embody the ancient Chinese principle of **大道至简** (*dàdào zhì jiǎn*)—the idea that profound truths and effective tools are inherently simple.
+At their core, these breakthrough products embody the ancient Chinese principle of **大道至简** (*dà dào zhì jiǎn*)—the idea that profound truths and effective tools are inherently simple.

 * A single, uncluttered chat interface
 * Or a straightforward workflow: "Paste your outline, click a button, get slides."